-After the conclusion of the New Markets Tax Credits (NMTC) compliance period, the parties to the Organization's 2010 NMTC loan structure (see Note 5) agreed to unwind the transactions; this unwind closed on June 13, 2017.
+On May 25, 2010, ELH Kansas secured permanent financing related to the renovation of the Kansas Avenue Property by entering into a transaction structured to qualify for the New Markets Tax Credit (NMTC), as outlined in IRC Section 45(d).
+Total refinancing amounted to \$9,500,000.
+As part of the transaction, the School entered into a certain ground lease with the District of Columbia on April 30, 2010, (see Note 14).
+After the conclusion of the NMTC compliance period, the parties to the loan structure agreed to unwind the transactions; this unwind closed on June 13, 2017.
 A series of transactions related to this unwind produced an overall gain to the Organization of \$1,713,085.